ahesford/ahesford.github.io/index.md

 scientific computing into nontraditional applications and offering unique insight into a wide range of problems.

+[My resume](docs/resume.pdf) provides more details about the work that I do and have done.

 ## Diversions

 In my freetime, I contribute to a some open-source projects.
 My